michelif/ETH-Students-instructions/index.md

+## Instructions for students starting with ETH

+This page is intended to help arbeit/master students in the first steps of their work with ETH.
+Send comments to micheli@cern.ch

+### 1. Get an account at Tier3

+The starting point is to get an account at the T3 @ PSI.
+You can follow the instructions [here](https://wiki.chipp.ch/twiki/bin/view/CmsTier3/HowToGetAccount).
+In general, you can specify that you don't need a GRID account.
+Ask your supervisor what to put in "physics group", the suggested login shell is /bin/bash.

+Basic instructions on how to login and perform basic operations can be found [here](https://wiki.chipp.ch/twiki/bin/view/CmsTier3/HowToSetupYourAccount).
+Please note that for ETH the user interface host name is t3ui02.psi.ch.

+### 2. Preliminary steps

+The first step is to setup the environement for running ROOT and jupyter.
+[This page](https://wiki.chipp.ch/twiki/bin/view/CmsTier3/HowToWorkInCmsEnv#The_ROOT_Environment_and_Jupyter) collects the needed informations.
+After that try to start a jupyter notebook on a t3 machine

+{% highlight python %}
+jupyter notebook --port 8883 --no-browser
+{% endhighlight}

+where 8883 has to be changed with the number of the PORT you used for setup.

+Open a local browser on your laptop and go to http://localhost:8883/tree

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/michelif/ETH-Students-instuctions/edit/master/index.md) to maintain and preview the content for your website in Markdown files.